 We’re blessed with so much amazing Asian food here in Manchester, from Vietnamese and Chinese, to Indian and even fusion spots, and now there’s a new Thai spot on the way.
-Think incredible Pad Thai, green and red curries, and Suki Hang (stir fried glass noodles with vegetables and egg, served with Suki dipping sauce), as Zaap Thai storms into Manchester with its tuk tuks in the near future.
+Think incredible Pad Thai, green and red curries, and Suki Hang (stir fried glass noodles with vegetables and egg, served with Suki dipping sauce), as Zaap Thai storms into Manchester with its tuk tuks this June 26th – complete with 100 free dishes to give away.

 Zaap Thai has proved extremely popular across the north, with restaurants in Sheffield, Headingley, Leeds City Centre, Newcastle and York, and prides itself on bringing the authentic feel and taste of Bangkok to our region.
 The humble, multicoloured, neon lit interiors really give the illusion that you’ve walked into another continent, and the food is, of course, another level.